GottZ/llmloop/README.md

 ## Usage Flow

 1. Visit `/` to create a thread.
-You can either point at an existing container path, upload a local folder (files stream up chunk-by-chunk with numerical and progress-bar indicators before extraction into `/tmp/thread_workspace_*`), or provide a Git URL that gets cloned into `/tmp/thread_git_*`.
+You can either point at an existing container path, upload a local folder (files stream up chunk-by-chunk with numerical + progress-bar indicators before extraction into `/tmp/thread_workspace_*`), or provide a Git URL that gets cloned into `/tmp/thread_git_*`.
 2. Open the thread to send messages.
-The UI streams new planner/tool outputs in real time via SSE, so you can keep the page open while the agent works.
+The UI streams new planner/tool outputs in real time via SSE, shows live status/tokens/queued prompts, and clears the input box as soon as a message is queued or sent.
-3. Use the toggles to adjust behavior:
+3. Use the toggles to adjust behavior (settings persist per thread):
    - `Enable Tools` – allow the Planner to dispatch intents.
    - `Continuous Intent` – automatically continue tool execution if the Planner responds with another `<TOOL_INTENT>`.
    - `Human-in-the-loop` – require approval before shell commands run.
-   - `Stream Tokens` – stream planner/tool-runner tokens live over SSE for incremental feedback (falls back to batched messages when unchecked).
+   - `Stream Tokens` – enabled by default; stream planner/tool-runner tokens live over SSE for incremental feedback (falls back to batched messages when unchecked).
 4. When the Planner asks for tools, the Tool Runner executes `RUN:` commands and returns `TOOL_RESULT` or `TOOL_CONTEXT` entries.
 Approvals can be granted/denied via the UI banner, which updates live from the SSE feed.
+5. Submit additional prompts while the agent works to queue them; queued prompt count is shown next to the status indicator and each prompt runs automatically once the thread returns to idle.
-5. Use `Retry Last Operation` to re-drive the last Planner intent or re-run the planner loop if needed.
+6. Use `Retry Last Operation` to re-drive the last Planner intent or re-run the planner loop if needed.
-6. Fork threads to branch from any point without losing history.
+7. Fork threads to branch from any point without losing history.
-7. Use the “Download” button inside a thread to retrieve a ZIP snapshot of the current working directory/context.
+8. Use the “Download” button inside a thread to retrieve a ZIP snapshot of the current working directory/context.

 ## Planner / Tool Runner Protocol